guardian/open-platform-site/documentation/md/index.md

 Each section in sections endpoint response has its own id value, and you can see how this can be appended to either our website url (`webUrl`) to see the web representation, or the api url (`apiUrl`) to see the API's representation of that content.

 If you request `apiUrl` value, the API would recognise them as single item requests for sections and respond with the content that we store for those sections.

+### Editions

+The [editions endpoint](./editions)(`/editions`) returns all editions in the API.

+Editions are the different front main pages of the Guardian site we have.
+At current we have editions for the United Kingdom, the United States and Australia.

 ### Single item